Indian Azalea (Rhododendron simsii) Growing and Care Guide

 Repot a container grown Indian Azalea during the growing season only when the plant is extremely pot-bound as it blooms more when root-bound.

 When you notice any of the following, it is time to repot your Rhododendron simsii; roots growing through the drainage holes, the soil dry out faster than before, wilting and leaf drop.
+Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.

 Use a pot 1 size larger than the current one and one that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Check out these pots with drainage holes on Amazon.

 Place a layer of gravel in the bottom of the pot to enhance drainage and prevent the soil from blocking the drainage holes.
 Fill the pot a third way with the recommended soil.